maxdoom-com/codegenerator/README.md

 A simple codegenerator connecting yaml files (data) and jinja2 templates.

-Imagine you have got to create many files conforming to template or you find yourself often building up the same structures of directories and files.
+Imagine you have to create many files conforming to template or you find yourself often building up the same structures of directories and files.

 Imagine further, the key informations are changing always but the general layout is always the same.

 So you could want to put your changing data into a yaml file and write a jinj2 template to output.

 You might want to put the generated code into multiple files by just saying where it should be stored.